 Historical Society members recently visited The Old Glade Antique Tractor Association, located at Fairview Farm in Abingdon Virginia, where they make and sell sorghum syrup each year as a fundraiser.
 Sorghum has been widely used in our region since the 1850's as a sweetener in the form of syrup.
 One of the region's traditional breakfast foods is sorghum syrup on biscuits.
 Watch this video to see how it is made at the Fairview Farm.

 Abingdon Main Street Mini-Tour of the HSWCV Library and Sinking Springs Cemetery

 Recently, Martha Keys was interviewed by Abingdon Main Street during which she gave a mini-tour of the Historical Society's Research Library and the adjacent Sinking Springs Cemetery.
-You can Watch the video on Abingdon Main Street's Facebook page by clicking on this link.
+You can Watch the video on Abingdon Main Street's Facebook page by clicking on the following link.

 The interview is part of Abingdon Main Street's tourism campaign to support local businesses in the town and surrounding county.
 The Abingdon Main Street organization itself is a non-profit committed to economic vitality through historic preservation.
 If you would like to make a tax deductible donation to support Abingdon Main Street please follow this link: Abingdon Main Street Donation

 DECEMBER 03, 2020 TO MARCH 08, 2021

 Images Provided By The Historical Society Will Be Displayed At The William King Museum Of Art